vinicbarros/MyWallet-Back/README.md

   cd src
 ```

-5. Before running server, make sure that MongoDB is running in your machine and a collection called "mywallet" is created
+5. Before running server, make sure that MongoDB is running in your machine and a db called "mywallet" is created

 6. Start the server